 This is an unforgettably good twist on the classic Reuben sandwich.
 The only difference is the meat!
 Instead of corned beef, we’re using roasted turkey breast.
 Although, you can use just about any kind of turkey to make this sandwich.
 Use leftover turkey, roasted turkey breast, deli-sliced turkey, and even smoked turkey.

 So, what exactly makes a Reuben?
-A traditional Reuben sandwich features ingredients like thousand island dressing, swiss cheese, and sauerkraut all sandwiched between two slices of buttery, toasted rye bread.
+A traditional Reuben sandwich features ingredients like thousand island dressing, Swiss cheese, and sauerkraut all sandwiched between two slices of buttery, toasted rye bread.
 To make it absolutely the best experience, make sure to cook the sandwich in the pan and let the ingredients heat through.

-This is one of my all-time favorite recipes to make the day after Thanksgiving, and not just because it helps me clear up some space in my fridge by getting rid of some turkey meat…But also because of how easy it is to make!
+This is one of my all-time favorite recipes to make the day after Thanksgiving, and not just because it helps me clear up some space in my fridge by getting rid of some leftover turkey meat...But also because of how easy it is to make!

 Thanksgiving day is like the Olympics of home cooking.
 You’re constantly watching various timers and temperatures and trying to make sure every little detail is just right.
 The day after all of that madness, you deserve a little rest and relaxation.
 This easy sandwich recipe comes together in just a few simple steps in just about 15 short minutes!

-Ingredients You’ll Need:
+Ingredients You’ll Need

 You may already have some of these ingredients already in your kitchen!
 If not, no worries.
 This short and simple list of ingredients is blissfully budget-friendly.